 This is a topic we didn’t really cover in the first gluten free sourdough post.
 There exists such a thing as ‘bread enhancers’ which can be thought of like an espresso for your yeast.
 I’m tinkering with a few, but for this recipe I have used ground ginger powder and vitamin C powder.

-They are simple tricks that you can use to boost the yeast in a loaf.
+They are simple ingredients that you can use to boost the yeast in a loaf.
 Ideally, they will contribute to a more open crumb and a better rise.

 Just 1/4 teaspoon each of ginger powder and vitamin C powder is enough for this purpose.
 You can add the powder into the flours as you’re mixing them.